SpakowitzLab/wlcsim/README.md

 ## Chromatin Simulator

-This code is designed to simulation chromatin as described in our manuscript submitted to Nucleic Acids Research in 2019.
-It built upon the code described in “Bottom-up modeling of chromatin segregation due to epigenetic modifications,” PNAS 2018.
+This code is designed to simulation chromatin as described in our manuscript "Chromosomal condensation leads to a preference for peripheral chterochromatin" submitted to Nucleic Acids Research in 2019.
+This code builds upon the code described in “Bottom-up modeling of chromatin segregation due to epigenetic modifications,” PNAS 2018.
 The code is a joint effort of the members of the Spakowitz lab with particular contributions made by Quinn MacPherson for this version.

 ## Downloading